jaghaimo/starpocalypse/README.md

 All files can be found in `data/starpocalypse` folder.
 Mods can apply changes and merges to default values by shipping the same folder with their version of CSV files.

-**New Game Module**

-The list of factions affected by item removal rules are found in `itemRemoverFactions.csv`.
-The list of items removed can be found in `itemRemoverItems.csv`.

-**Engagement Module**

-The blacklist file `engagementBlacklist.csv` controls which factions will NOT adjust their reputation of the player.

 **Industry Module**

 No configuration file for industries exists yet.